ecmwf/kronos/README.rst

 Kronos reads profiled workload data (Kronos Profile Format .KPF) and generates a workload model (Kronos Schedule Format KSF).
 The main steps to run Kronos are listed here below.

-*kronos_ingest.py*:
-  Ingests workload profile data and stores them into pickle files *kronos_raw_to_kpf.py*:
-  Converts pickled data into KPF format (Kronos input format) *kronos_model.py*:
+*kronos_model.py*:
   Executes Kronos model

 *kronos-executor*:
-  Executes a KSF file on a HPC system *kronos-map-to-kpf*:
+  Executes a KSF file on a HPC system

+Additional utility scripts are also provided (examples below):

+*kronos_ingest.py*:
+  Ingests workload profile data and stores them into pickle files

+*kronos_raw_to_kpf.py*:
+  Converts pickled data into KPF format (Kronos input format)

+*kronos-map-to-kpf*:
-  Utility tool for collecting MAP files of an executor run and convert it to KPF format *kronos-plot-run*:
+  Utility tool for collecting MAP files of an executor run and convert it to KPF format

+*kronos-plot-run*:
   Utility tool for plotting the results of a run (reads a KPF file of the run)